 Volunteer Emergency Responder Program

-Lucas Fire-Rescue has a system for volunteer emergency responders to encourage certified volunteers to provide essential public services to our community.
+Lucas Fire-Rescue has a program for volunteer emergency responders to encourage certified volunteers to provide essential public services to our community.

 Volunteer Emergency Responders